davisjoseph6/social-media-dashboard-final/README.md

 - reading others' postsfrom Facebook and Twitter/Instagram,
 - messenger feature,
 - Analytics feature.
-- an AI chatbot feature...
+- an AI chatbot feature..
 - Use Amazon Lamda service
 Description and setup instructions for the project.